redsofa/unsupervised-online-regression/docs/pip.md

 # Python Virtual Environment
-Note: These commands were tested on a Mac only.
+Note: Python version 3.9.16.
+These commands were tested on a Mac only.
 They may need some modifications in order to run on other platforms.

 # Commands
 Make sure you are in the project's root directory